Broad Bottom ministry

 The Broad Bottom ministry was the factional coalition government of Great Britain between 1744 and 1754.
-It was led by the two Pelham brothers in Parliament, Prime Minister Henry Pelham in the House of Commons and the Duke of Newcastle in the House of Lords.
+It was led by the two Pelham brothers in Parliament, Prime Minister Henry Pelham in the House of Commons and Thomas Pelham-Holles, 1st Duke of Newcastle in the House of Lords.

-Early in 1746 the King wished a change of prime minister, and Pelham lost power, but only briefly.
+Early in 1746 George II wished a change of prime minister, and Pelham lost power, but only briefly.
 On returning to office he put in place a strengthened broad coalition of Whigs.
 The second Broad Bottom administration lasted from Pelham's resumption of power until his death in 1754.